Gr3gorywolf/EmulatorGamesSuperscraper/README.md

 /*is used to scrap info from the page and have only methods for it */ emulatorgamessuperscrapper.superscraper
 ///////the modals
-/*is used to modelize the data for better organization*/ emulatorgamessuperscrapper.Models
+/*is used to modelize the data for better organization and is used for the superscraper methods for better output*/ emulatorgamessuperscrapper.Models